airalab/robonomics-wiki/docs/community.md

 - [Read our blog](https://blog.aira.life)
 - [Stay tuned by following us on Twitter](https://twitter.com/AIRA_Robonomics)

 If you are not a developer or a researcher, you can start with other suggestions for getting involeved in Robonomics Network Community.
-Write to community@aira.life , if you want to organize a meetup in your city, write content about Robonomics, translate Robonomics content into your native language.
+If you want to organize a meetup in your city, write content about Robonomics, translate Robonomics content into your native language, write to community@aira.life